Walk-In ECG (Electrocardiogram)

 ECG is a non-invasive procedure that records the electrical activity of the heart at rest.
 During an ECG, electrodes placed on the skin measure heartbeat regularity.
 The information gathered by an ECG procedure can be used to assess heart rate, rhythm, blood pressure (hypertension), and symptoms such as palpitations or chest pain (angina).

-Insight Medical Imaging offers ECG exams on a walk-in basis at most locations.
-All ECG exams require a doctor’s requisition, an Alberta Health Care card, and photo identification.
-We do not book appointments for ECG.
-Therefore, ECG service is first-come, first-serve.
+Insight Medical Imaging offers walk-in ECG exams at most of our Edmonton, Leduc, Spruce Grove, and Sherwood Park locations.
+All ECG services are first-come, first-serve, and cannot be booked in advance.
 If you are unable to take time off work during the day for your ECG, we recommend visiting a clinic that has extended hours in the evenings or over the weekend for your electrocardiogram exam.

 - Analyze your heart rhythm